lukelovekin/T3A1_workbook/README.md

 self reflect and more seek
 rails ruby html css
-time management technical and soft skills
+time management technical and soft skills bring up previous project why did i use this language and why, aws, deployment

 6.0 to >5.0 pts
 HD